The

 The ATP Tour is heading to Africa for the Grand Prix Hassan II.
 A number of players will be commencing their clay court swing in Casablanca.

-The competitors will be line-up behind to challenge.
+The competitors will be lined up behind to challenge.
 Tallon Greiekspor’s last match came in the semi-final of the tournament in Dubai, defeating Andrey Rublev before withdrawing from the final.
-He will hope to keep this form up and make a solid return from a frustrating injury setback.
-The number two seed also lost to Darderi last year in the final, with revenge possibly on the cards.
+He hopes to keep this form up and make a solid return from a frustrating injury setback.
+The number two seed also lost to Darderi in last year's final, with revenge possibly on the cards.

 *** Tallon Griekspoor